symonsajib/DigitalStories_P/README.md

 5) How release time affects the success of the movie?
 6) How other language compare with english?
 Does being multi-language help?
 7) Why production companies care about tagline and creating homepage?

+“Cinema is the ultimate pervert art.
+It doesn't give you what you desire - it tells you how to desire.”
+― Slavoj Žižek